Degrees and Certificates

 Why Choose This Program

-A CNC and Advanced Machining degree from SCTCC prepares students to shape metal and other hard materials with exactness.
-Students will gain skills to read blueprints and written instructions to convert various materials in intricate, precise, usable parts.
+A Computer Numerical Control (CNC) and Advanced Machining (Machine Tool) degree from SCTCC prepares students to shape metal and other hard materials with precision.
+Our students gain skills to read blueprints and written instructions to convert various materials in intricate, precise, usable parts.

-By using machine tools such as lathes, mills, grinder, drill-presses, computer, and computerized numerical control (CNC) machines, graduates will be ready for the expanding workforce as a machine operator, machinist, or tool and die or mold-maker apprentice.
+By using machine tools such as lathes, mills, grinders, drill-presses, computers, and CNC machines, graduates from our program are ready for the expanding workforce as a machine operator, machinist, or tool and die or mold-maker apprentice.

 - Demonstrates problem-solving ability